-Optional Sources of Compensation Following A Car Accident
+Optional Sources of Compensation Following A South Carolina Car Accident

 If the hit-and-run driver is eventually caught and has insurance, you can file an insurance claim as usual, but you have no way of knowing if or when that might happen.
 Meanwhile, there are steps you can take to get compensation from other sources.
-These steps are legally complicated and and can be with the help of an attorney who is likely to get you a more reasonable settlement than you can get on your own:
+These steps can be legally complicated and an attorney may be able to help you better navigate these steps.

 Your auto insurance.

 You may file a claim with your own insurance company, and your uninsured motorist (UM) or underinsured motorist (UIM) coverage should compensate you for damages up to your coverage limits.
 When you file, however, your own insurer might become your adversary and try to dispute or deny your claim, especially if it’s an expensive one.
-Your attorney will know how to negotiate on your behalf with your insurance carrier to get you the fairest possible compensation.
+Your attorney should know how to negotiate on your behalf with your insurance carrier and work to get you fair compensation.

 Your health insurance policy.